Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 The SAMP messages supported by the JHelioviewer client are:

-- `image.load.fits`
+- `image.load.fits` - specific FITS image
-- `table.load.fits` (only for ESA SSA, as JHelioviewer does not support FITS tables yet)
+- `table.load.fits` (only for ESA SOHO Science Archive tool, as JHelioviewer does not support FITS tables yet)
 - `jhv.load.image` - any image type supported by JHelioviewer, type determined by filename extension
 - `jhv.load.request` - image request file
 - `jhv.load.timeline` - timeline request file
 - `jhv.load.state` - state file

+Those messages have as parameter an URI to load.
+Both local and remote URIs are supported.
 An example of SAMP Web Profile usage is at <http://swhv.oma.be/test/samp/>.

 ## File Formats ##